 Nowadays that downtown neighborhood is kind of sleepy, though we have some plans to wake up the ghosts.
 But we could never bring it back to its glory days.23

 Baseball was of course not the only type of business to serve as a communal focal point.
 Many businesses, most notably barber shops, beauty parlors, and, perhaps to a lesser extent, night clubs and restaurants also filled this role.
-The financial stability these businesses provided, in conjunction with a safe and separate space, led to business owners (and beauticians in particular) being leaders and activists in the black community with these shops being at the center, like a base of operations for these activities.[fn]
-Tiffany Gill, Beauty Shop Politics: African American Women’s Activism in the Beauty Industry (University of Illinois Press; Chicago, 2010), 2.[/fn] With increased competition from businesses outside the black community coupled with decapitalization of inner-city areas, the importance of African American owned and operated businesses as a unique space for organization and communal fellowship began to erode.
+The financial stability these businesses provided, in conjunction with a safe and separate space, led to business owners (and beauticians in particular) being leaders and activists in the Black community with these shops being at the center, like a base of operations for these activities.26 With increased competition from businesses outside the Black community coupled with decapitalization of inner-city areas, the importance of African American owned and operated businesses as a unique space for organization and communal fellowship began to erode.

 ECONOMIC IMPACT OF BLACK BASEBALL

-This trend in black baseball was mirrored in African American owned businesses more broadly.
-In 1932, there were 103,872 black owned businesses in the United States.
+This trend in Black baseball was mirrored in African American owned businesses more broadly.
+In 1932, there were 103,872 Black owned businesses in the United States.
 While most of these were small “mom and pop shops,” there had also been growth during the 1920s in larger-scale operations such as insurance companies, publishing houses, and banks.
-However, even with diversification of business types owned by African Americans, these businesses continued to depend almost exclusively on black customers.
-With widespread unemployment during the Great Depression (made worse in the African American community due to prejudicial hiring practices), there was less disposable income for black customers to spend.
-Predictably, black-owned firms began to fail and by 1940 the number of black-owned businesses had declined by 16% to 87,475.34
+However, even with diversification of business types owned by African Americans, these businesses continued to depend almost exclusively on Black customers.
+With widespread unemployment during the Great Depression (made worse in the African American community due to prejudicial hiring practices), there was less disposable income for Black customers to spend.
+Predictably, Black-owned firms began to fail and by 1940 the number of Black-owned businesses had declined by 16% to 87,475.34

-The situation in Kansas City was different and unique in the league, as the Monarchs had a white owner, J.L.
-Wilkinson, who had long sponsored integrated (both by race and sex) barnstorming teams based out of Kansas City, became one of the charter owners of the Negro National League.
-While this was a source of conflict for some of the owners, including league founder Rube Foster, Wilkinson’s reputation for fairness (plus the fact that he held the lease on the one suitable ballpark) persuaded the owners to accept him into the fold.[fn]O’Neil, 77–78.[/fn]
+The situation in Kansas City was different and unique in the league, as the Monarchs had a White owner, J.L.
+Wilkinson, who had long sponsored integrated (both by race and sex) barnstorming teams based out of Kansas City.
+He became one of the charter owners of the Negro National League.
+While this was a source of conflict for some of the owners, including league founder Rube Foster, Wilkinson’s reputation for fairness (plus the fact that he held the lease on the one suitable ballpark) persuaded the owners to accept him into the fold.35

 WHITE FLIGHT, DECAPITALIZATION, AND THE AFRICAN AMERICAN COMMUNITY

 “White flight” also affected baseball as new stadiums for almost every major-league team during the 1960s and 1970s were nearly always located away from inner-city areas whereas previous stadiums had been almost exclusively located in downtown areas.
-This would happen in Kansas City, where the aging Municipal Stadium was abandoned and the Truman Sports Complex—with stadiums for both the new Kansas City Royals and Kansas City Chiefs of the NFL—was built near the interstate many miles away from the city’s downtown area and much closer to the predominately white suburbs.
+This would happen in Kansas City, where the aging Municipal Stadium was abandoned and the Truman Sports Complex—with stadiums for both the new Kansas City Royals and Kansas City Chiefs of the National Football League (NFL)—was built near the interstate many miles away from the city’s downtown area and much closer to the then predominately White suburbs.

 ECONOMIC COSTS OF DESEGREGATION ON NEGRO LEAGUE BASEBALL

 Of the 73 players who would jump from the Negro Leagues to the majors, eight would be inducted into the Hall of Fame.
-Between 1947 and 1959, former Negro Leaguers would supply six Rookies of the Year and nine Most Valuable Player winners.[fn]Ruck, 104–105[/fn] Black baseball, like many other African American-owned businesses, now had to compete against white-owned businesses for black clientele and with less talent, capital, and cultural privilege than their white counterparts.
-The result would be the collapse of the Negro Leagues (and many other black-owned enterprises) which in conjunction with White Flight left many urban areas much less economically viable and with fewer opportunities for capitalization.
-From the middle 1950s through the 1970s most major-league teams left their inner-city ballparks for new stadiums closer to the predominately white suburbs, which further removed black fans from the game.43
+Between 1947 and 1959, former Negro Leaguers would supply six Rookies of the Year and nine Most Valuable Player winners.42 Black baseball, like many other African American-owned businesses, now had to compete against White-owned businesses for Black clientele and with less talent, capital, and cultural privilege than their White counterparts.
+The result would be the collapse of the Negro Leagues (and many other Black-owned enterprises) which in conjunction with White Flight left many urban areas much less economically viable and with fewer opportunities for capitalization.
+From the middle 1950s through the 1970s most major-league teams left their inner-city ballparks for new stadiums closer to the predominately White suburbs, which further removed Black fans from the game.43

 ALTERNATIVE PATHS TO INTEGRATION

 Another negative aspect of the manner in which baseball was integrated was the unofficial, but common, practice of using racial quotas.
-Beginning with Rickey’s Dodgers, most major league teams—with a few notable exceptions such as Bill Veeck’s Cleveland Indians, who became a powerhouse behind several black stars—kept roster spots for African American players to a minimum.
-Black players were nearly always signed in even numbers, so that their white teammates would not have to share rooms with them on the road.[fn]
-Nathanson, 99.[/fn] It was not at all unusual to see a black player traded or sent to the minors if there were “too many” black players on the squad.[fn]Ibid, 103–104.[/fn] Additionally, while black players often made more money than their white colleagues, this was mostly because almost every black player of the 1940s and 1950s was a star.
-Slots for journeymen and utility players were the exclusive territory of white players.
-The message was clear; produce more than the average white player, or leave.
+Beginning with Rickey’s Dodgers, most major league teams—with a few notable exceptions such as Bill Veeck’s Cleveland Indians, who became a powerhouse behind several Black stars—kept roster spots for African American players to a minimum.
+Black players were nearly always signed in even numbers, so that their White teammates would not have to share rooms with them on the road.45 It was not at all unusual to see a Black player traded or sent to the minors if there were “too many” Black players on the squad.46 Additionally, while Black players often made more money than their White colleagues, this was mostly because almost every Black player of the 1940s and 1950s was a star.
+Slots for journeymen and utility players were the exclusive territory of White players.
+The message was clear; produce more than the average White player or leave.

 SEPTEMBER 1965; 18TH & VINE, KANSAS CITY

 Municipal Stadium would continue to be used on and off by various teams and for different events until the early 1970s, but little effort or funding was put into maintaining the structure.
-The primary reason given for moving the Athletics to Oakland was Kansas City’s lack of commitment to building a new ballpark.[fn]
-Herbert Michelson, Charlie O: Charles Oscar Finley vs. the Baseball Establishment (Bobbs-Merrill; New York, 1975), 125, 127–28.[/fn] According to owner Charles O. Finley, the neighborhood had become too dangerous for night games, and he blamed the aging and inadequate facility for low attendance numbers (though one might argue that the club being at the bottom of the standings for more than a dozen years contributed more to low turnout).
-The promise of a new publicly financed stadium helped secure Kansas City an expansion team, the Royals, in 1969 and Municipal Stadium was finally abandoned after the 1972 baseball season.[fn]
-Mark Stallard, Legacy of Blue: 45 Years of Kansas City Royals History & Trivia (Kaw Valley Books; Overland Park, KS, 2013), 6.[/fn] It sat unused and dilapidated until 1976 when it was demolished for being a danger to public safety.[fn]Lawrence Ritter, Lost Ballparks: A Celebration of Baseball’s Legendary Field (Penguin; New York, 1994), 136.[/fn] Professional baseball had left Kansas City’s African American community for the last time.
+The primary reason given for moving the Athletics to Oakland was Kansas City’s lack of commitment to building a new ballpark.56 According to owner Charles O. Finley, the neighborhood had become too dangerous for night games, and he blamed the aging and inadequate facility for low attendance numbers (though one might argue that the club being at the bottom of the standings for more than a dozen years contributed more to low turnout).
+The promise of a new publicly financed stadium helped secure Kansas City an expansion team, the Royals, in 1969 and Municipal Stadium was finally abandoned after the 1972 baseball season.57 It sat unused and dilapidated until 1976 when it was demolished for being a danger to public safety.58 Professional baseball had left Kansas City’s African American community for the last time.

-This seeming trend of negativism within the black community at this time would seem paradoxical, at least in the traditional framework of American history.
+This seeming trend of negativism within the Black community at this time would seem paradoxical, at least in the traditional framework of American history.
 The Voting Rights Act of 1965 had been signed into law on August 6 of that year, and the Civil Rights Act of 1964, outlawing discrimination based on race, sex, or religion and segregation of public accommodations, was barely a year old.
 Why then, at a time of such apparent progress, does the record suggest such unfavorable conditions for many in the African American community?
 One would argue that despite the legal gains made during this period, which were substantial and should not be dismissed, the larger issue was access to economic opportunities.
 Indeed, the evidence reveals that levels of education and income in the early 1960s were essentially unchanged since World War II.59

 JAPHETH KNOPP received a B.S. degree in Religious Studies and M.A. in American History from Missouri State University and is currently enrolled in the History Ph.D. program at the University of Missouri.
 He lives with his wife, Rebecca Wilkinson, and their son Ryphath.
 He can be contacted at Japheth.email@example.com.